 Low-flow toilets are great for environmentally conscious homeowners, and they also use less water than a standard toilet, which saves you money on your water bill.
-One problem, though: Low-flow toilets tend to clog up more easily than a standard toilet.
-Read on for more about why low-flow toilets clog up more often and how you can make sure the toilet fill valve is adjusted properly.

 Low-flow toilets, especially older models, can end up getting clogged easily.
 This is because they use less water, 1.2 gallons, compared to a standard toilet, which uses 1.6 gallons per flush.
 This means there’s less water to push waste down the drain pipe of a low-flow toilet and out to the sewer line or septic tank.

 Problems originally arose when low-flow toilets were first introduced in the 1990s.
 The smaller volume of water in a low-flow toilet was inadequate to do the job when paired with the older plumbing, which had worked just fine with older toilets.

 How to find a plumber